shiftshapr/context-coding/08_DEFAULT_WORKFLOW_MANIFEST.md

 1. Execute all 4 learning steps (Pattern Identification, Prevention Strategy, Automatic Detection, Knowledge Consolidation)
 2. Document findings in Learning Phase Report
 3. Only then provide final approval

+**META must evaluate the Learning Phase after BLUE completes it**.
+META's evaluation is automatic and mandatory - no user prompt required.
+META must:
+1. Review the Learning Phase Report for effectiveness
+2. Identify any learning gaps or missed opportunities
+3. Propose improvements to the learning system if needed
+4. Document findings in Meta-Learning Report
+5. Intervene if learning was ineffective (suggest improvements, re-run searches, etc.)